NVIDIA BlueField Platform Software Troubleshooting Guide

 dpdk|ERR|EAL: eal_memalloc_alloc_seg_bulk(): couldn't find suitable memseg_list

-• The EAL argument --socket-mem is no longer configured by default on start-up.
-If dpdk-socket-mem and dpdk-alloc-mem are not explicitly specified, DPDK will revert to its default settings.
+1. The EAL argument --socket-mem is no longer configured by default during start-up.
+If dpdk-socket-mem and dpdk-alloc-mem are not explicitly set, DPDK will use its default settings.

-• The EAL argument --socket-limit no longer defaults to the value of --socket-mem.
-To maintain the previous memory-limiting behavior, you should set other_config:dpdk-socket-limit to the same value as other_config:dpdk-socket-mem.
+2. The EAL argument --socket-limit no longer defaults to the value of --socket-mem.

 High Latency in VDPA Ping Traffic Between VMs with 240 SFs

-Issue: Ping traffic between VMs exhibits high latency when configured with 240 SFs.
+Symptom : Ping traffic between virtual machines (VMs) exhibits high latency when configured with 240 SFs.

-Resolution : To achieve better latency results in this scenario, configure the system with event-mode=2.
+Resolution : To reduce latency in this scenario, configure the system with event-mode=2.

-DPDK's event-mode=2, also known as Event Forward mode, allows DPDK applications to offload DMA operations to a DMA adapter while maintaining the correct order of ingress packets.
+event-mode=2, also known as Event Forward Mode, allows DPDK applications to offload DMA operations to a DMA adapter while preserving the correct order of ingress packets.
+This configuration is designed to optimize performance and improve latency in environments with high numbers of SFs.

 testpmd Startup Failure in ConnectX-6 Dx KVM Setup

-Issue: When running testpmd with the parameter tx_pp=500, the application exits with the following error:
+Symptom : When running testpmd with the parameter tx_pp=500, the application fails to start and exits with the following error:

 Copy